-If you are applying for a Class B CDL, you will be required to perform a Vehicle inspection in the vehicle you have brought with you for testing.
+If you are applying for a Class B CDL, you will be required to perform one of the three versions of a Vehicle inspection in the vehicle you have brought with you for testing.
+Each of the three tests are equivalent and you will not know which test you will take until just before the testing begins.

-All of the tests include an engine start and an in-cab inspection.
-Your test will require an inspection of the entire vehicle which your CDL Examiner will explain to you.
-You will also have to inspect any special features of your vehicle (e.g, school or transit bus).
+All of the tests include an engine start and an incab inspection.
+Then, your test may require an inspection of the entire vehicle or only a portion of the vehicle which your CDL Examiner will explain to you.
+You will also have to inspect any special features of your vehicle (e.g., school or transit bus).